Faculty Statement on Post-Election Climate

 Central to Marty’s argument is the work of Lutheran School of Theology at Chicago Alum Herbert Anderson (1962, BD), and his recently re-published text Jacob’s Shadow: Reimagining Masculinity (Wipf and Stock).
 In this text, Marty says, “Anderson challenges ideologies of male power in which swagger, aggression, tough talk, and the swallowing of tears are regularly extolled.
 Not until we locate ourselves in Jacob’s flawed humanity, his thirst for power, and his eventual woundedness, argues Anderson, do we have a chance of experiencing God with the depth that Jacob did.”
 This is the vision for the new masculine humanness presented in Anderson’s work; these are the times in which such considerations are more important than ever.

-The continued relevance of Anderson’s research is one reason that Jacob’s Shadow is just one of three texts by Anderson to be recently re-published: Anderson is also re-releasing The Divine Art of Dying: Living Well to Life’s End, which he wrote with Karen Speerstra, and Mighty Stories, Dangerous Rituals: Weaving Together the Human and the Divine, written with Edward Foley, Professor Emeritus at Catholic Theological Union (both published by Fortress Press).
+The continued relevance of Anderson’s research is one reason that Jacob’s Shadow is just one of three texts by Anderson to be recently re-published: Anderson is also re-releasing The Divine Art of Dying: Living Well to Life’s End, which he wrote with Karen Speerstra, and Mighty Stories, Dangerous Rituals: Weaving Together the Human and the Divine, written with Edward Foley, Professor emeritus at Catholic Theological Union (both published by Fortress Press).
 Both texts have proven invaluable to theologians, laypeople, and students.
 In Mighty Stories, Dangerous Rituals Anderson “conceptualizes the relationship between ritual and pastoral care that is vital and integrated.”
 In The Divine Art of Dying, Anderson explores “the considerations that may lead a person to discontinue treatments to prolong life and consciously make the ‘turn toward death’ while still embracing life,” says Kathleen Billman, John H. Tietjen Professor of Pastoral Ministry at LSTC.

 Anderson himself is well versed in embracing life to the fullest.
 He was the recipient of the 2022 LSTC Lifetime Achievement Award and continues to be active in his ministry of teaching and writing.
 As evidenced by the recent re-publication of several of his seminal texts and the public engagement with his important ideas, the best is certainly yet to come.